admin-shell-io/aas-specs/README.md

 ## Schemas

-The schemas of the Asset Administration Shell for JSON, RDF and XML as well as a XMI and YAML representation of the metmodel are provided in the respective directories.
+The schemas of the Asset Administration Shell for JSON, RDF and XML representation of the metamodel are provided in the respective directories.
+XMI is not provided any longer since with V3.1 PlantUML is used for UML.
 These schemas are derived from the document series, part 1, ["Specification Asset Administration Shell"]( https://industrialdigitaltwin.org/en/content-hub/aasspecifications